Siege of Emesa: Siege of Emesa in 638

-In 637-638 AD, Heraclius resorted to enlist the large swath of Arab Christian allies which inhabited al-Jazira, or upper Mesopotamia, area to mount counter offensive against the encroaching Caliphate forces.
-So the Massive forces of Arab Christian coalitions immediately marched towards Syria laying siege to Emesa.
-However, as the bulk of the coalition forces undergo the siege, the ingenious Abu Ubayda ordered the garrison forces inside Emesa to remain static, while he sent the Caliphate forces elsewhere under Iyad ibn Ghanm to invade straight the homeland of the coalition forces.
-The cities of Hit, Circesium, Amid, Mayyafariqin, Nisibin, Tur Abdin, Mardin, Dara, Qarda and Bazabda fell under victim to the rapid conquest of Iyadh which capitalized the situation where those cities were undermanned.
-This resulted in panic aroused among the coalition forces that bogged down outside the wall of Emesa, which prompted them to abandon the siege and hastily goes to their endangered homeland.
-However, Khalid ibn Walid taking his cavalry to pursue the retreating coalition forces and inflicted heavy losses to them.
+In 637-638 AD, Heraclius resorted to enlisting the large swath of Arab Christian allies that inhabited al-Jazira, or upper Mesopotamia, area to mount a counteroffensive against the encroaching Caliphate forces.
+So the massive forces of Arab Christian coalitions immediately marched towards Syria, laying siege to Emesa.
+However, as the bulk of the coalition forces underwent the siege, the ingenious Abu Ubayda ordered the garrison forces inside Emesa to remain static while he sent the Caliphate forces elsewhere under Iyad ibn Ghanm to invade straight into the homeland of the coalition forces.
+The cities of Hit, Circesium, Amid, Mayyafariqin, Nisibin, Tur Abdin, Mardin, Dara, Qarda, and Bazabda fell victim to the rapid conquest of Iyadh, which capitalized on the situation where those cities were undermanned.
+This resulted in panic aroused among the coalition forces that bogged down outside the wall of Emesa, which prompted them to abandon the siege and hastily go to their endangered homeland.
+However, Khalid ibn Walid took his cavalry to pursue the retreating coalition forces and inflicted heavy losses to them.